saturday06/VRM-Addon-for-Blender/docs/en-us/create-simple-vrm-from-scratch/index.md

 ---
-title: 'Create Simple VRM'
+title: "Create Simple VRM"
-description: 'Convert the cube displayed from the beginning when you start Blender to a VRM model.'
+description: "Convert the cube displayed from the beginning when you start Blender to a VRM model."
 ---

 Convert the cube displayed from the beginning when you start Blender to a VRM